Radiotherapy irradiates healthy tissues, due to the technical challenge of focusing beams only to the cancer.

 Research Results

-A number of studies show an increased risk of second cancers to children who had radiotherapy for retinoblastoma.
-However, many of these include patients treated several decades ago.
+Many studies show an increased risk of second cancers to children who had radiotherapy for retinoblastoma.
+However, most of these include patients treated decades ago.

 Older forms of radiation used a bone dose 2 ½ times higher than modern techniques, and radiation fields were less accurate.
-Modern radiotherapy machines deliver much lower doses to normal tissue, but studies are not yet available to show whether they offer a reduced risk of second primary cancers.
+Modern radiotherapy machines and proton beam therapy deliver much lower doses to normal tissue, but studies are not yet available to show whether they offer a reduced risk of second primary cancers.
+Patients must be followed throughout their lives to document and understand the outcomes.

 Oncology Follow Up

 Children and adults treated with radiotherapy for retinoblastoma should be closely followed in a long term survivors oncology clinic.
-Any unexplained lumps, bumps, headaches and other symptoms that persist for more than two weeks should be promptly checked out if they persist for more than two weeks.
+Any unexplained lumps, bumps, headaches and other symptoms should be promptly checked out if they persist for more than two weeks.

 Primary doctors should be made aware of these risks so they can quickly investigate symptoms.
 Children must also be made aware of their risks as they grow up, so they can become responsible advocates for themselves.